Tuesday, June 21, 2016

 “What do you mean?”
 Philip asked.

 “Sons, any man who is considered a success in life owes a lot to society.
 We have been very blessed, my dear sons.
 We have to show our appreciation to our society for making that possible.
-A time will come when you will meet other Kamerunians who share the same vision for this land.
+A time will come when you shall cross paths with other Kamerunians who share the same vision for this land.
 I am advising you to make them partners in our common goals when that time comes.
-We shouldn’t shy away from playing a formidable role in financing that political force that would emerge.
-We shall use our influence to ensure that it succeeds.”
+We shouldn’t shy away from playing a formidable role in financing that political force that shall emerge.
+We must use our influence to ensure that it succeeds.”

 And Nana Njike did not fail to live up to his words.
-He continued to encourage his sons in their endeavors and made it a point to brief them on the challenges that they would encounter in the years to come in the struggle to realize a political future for the former German colony and for the rest of Africa.
+He continued to encourage his sons in their endeavors and made it a point of briefing them on the challenges that they would encounter in the years to come in the struggle to realize a political future for the former German colony and the rest of Africa.
 He introduced them to some of the promising personalities he considered indispensable in any political setup in the land.

 No comments: